Changissnz/selfinterest/README.md

 of a particular sphere of influence.
-Judgments of the qualities belonging to a sphere of influence are by use of probabilistic means, and can be misconceived as absolutist or dualist due only to the specific categorical labels considered by judgment.
+Judgments of the qualities belonging to a sphere of influence are by use of probabilistic means, and can be misconceived as absolutist or dualist due only to the specific categorical labels considered in judgment.
 "Transcendence" is a label for "spiritualistic" or "emotive" phenomenon that breaks out of containment, the sphere of influence or something directly connected to the sphere of influence, for timespans not so temporary.
 The "transcendence" is typically metaphysical when related to "self-interest"